-- 2.13.
-Is (or an immediate family membervi is) a partner in, or a controlling shareholder or an executive officer of, an organization which has any material transactional relationshipviii with the company or its affiliatesii (excluding investments in the company through a private placement). - 2.14.
-Is (or an immediate family membervi is) a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowmentsviii from the company or its affiliatesii.
+- 2.12.
+Director who (or whose immediate family member^{vi}) currently provides professional services^{vii} in excess of \$10,000 per year to: the company, to an affiliateii, or an individual officer of the company or an affiliate; or who is (or whose immediate family member^{vi} is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
+Director who (or whose immediate family member) currently has any material transactional relationship with the company or its affiliates; or who is (or whose immediate family member is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationship (excluding investments in the company through a private placement). - 2.14.
+Director who (or whose immediate family member) is a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowments from the company or its affiliatesii.